 Touch Screen Concept

 A sizeable free-form touch screen on the sleek Chrysler 200c EV’s instrument panel serves as the driver’s interface to control reconfigurable instruments, music library, navigation, and even e-commerce purchases.
-This is backed up by a range-extended electric powertrain that previews the automaker’s plans to introduce a complete or range-extended electric vehicle to the North American market in 2010, with another three models following by 2013.
+This is backed up by a range-extended electric powertrain that previews the automaker’s plans to introduce a complete or range-extended electric vehicle to the North American market, with another three models following.

 All Chrysler’s 200c EV concept’s interior is “a new statement for us.
 It also underscores our commitment to interior design, with Touch Screen Concept